Where are you taking your Mum to lunch this Mother’s Day? Hint: you’ll find your answer here.

 Address: 12-18 Nicholson St, Woolloomooloo

 The time for decadence is nigh and there’s nothing more extravagant than a buffet lunch at the InterContinental’s Cafe Opera.
-Set underneath the beautiful arches of this historical building, treat Mum to a buffet of succulent market seafood, which includes live cooking stations, for $119pp.
+Set underneath the beautiful arches of this historical building, treat Mum to a the weekend cocktail lunch buffet, which includes unlimited sparkling wine and a cocktail for just $79pp.

 Address: 117 Macquarie St, Sydney